-On December 4, 1969, Fred Hampton—21-year-old chairman of the Illinois chapter of the Black Panther Party (BPP)—and Mark Clark—22-year-old Peoria Panther leader—were murdered by Chicago police officers working with the Cook County State’s Attorney’s Office.
+Hampton, chairman of the Illinois chapter of the Black Panther Party, and Clark, a 22-year-old Peoria Panther leader, were murdered by Chicago police officers working with the Cook County State’s Attorney’s Office.
 At the time of the attack, Hampton and Clark were not inciting violence, nor were they standing off with police.
-Conversely, they were both asleep inside their Chicago home.
+They were both asleep inside their Chicago home.

-Though the FBI is said to not have been responsible, a federal grand jury did indicate the bureau played a notable role in events leading up to it.
-Specifically, FBI informant William O’Neal—third in command of the Chicago Panthers—supplied Hanrahan with information to aid in planning his attack.
-The families of Hampton and Clark, along with the seven survivors, have since filed a $47.7 million damage suit.
+Though the FBI is said not to have been responsible, a federal grand jury did indicate the bureau played a notable role in events leading up to it.
+Specifically, FBI informant William O’Neal—third in command of the Chicago Panthers—supplied Hanrahan with information to plan his attack.
+The families of Hampton and Clark, along with the seven survivors, filed a $47.7 million damage suit.

 Along with being chairman of the BPP’s Illinois chapter, Hampton was known as a charismatic leader.
-Some of his other accomplishments include organizing a student chapter of the NAACP in Maywood, Ill.
+His other accomplishments include organizing a student chapter of the NAACP in Maywood, Illinois.
 Hampton also brought together poor Black, white and Puerto Rican people as part of the “Rainbow Coalition” and inspired peace among several gangs in rivalry with one another.

-On the anniversary of Hamption’s death, we remember the life of an inspiring revolutionary, as well as the other lives lost on this date 48 years ago.
+On the anniversary of Hampton’s death, we remember the life of an inspiring revolutionary, as well as the other lives lost on that date 51 years ago.